freva-org/metadata-crawler/docs/source/chapter3-api/sec2-index-backends.rst

 2. **Annotate** the function parameters with ``Annotated`` and ``cli_parameter`` to supply CLI options (see ``SolrIndex`` for examples).
-3. **Registering** Once decorated the registering will happend automatically.
+3. **Registering** Once decorated the registering will happen automatically.

 Example: adding a cli for the ``MySQL`` Index
 **********************************************